jssql1234/docs-sqlacc/docs/usage/Customer/Report.md

 7. Customer Analysis By Document

-    This report is used to analyse all customer documents in one report.
+    This report is used to analyse all customer documents.
 You can check total Invoice, Credit Note, Debit Note, Payment and the rest of the document amount.

 8. **Customer** > **Customer Analysis By Document**